(Used - 3000 USD)

-The consistent research and development in the cycling industry made them a market leader and they are still in production with a continued legacy of over 150 years of history.
+The consistent research and development in the cycling industry made them a market leader, and they are still in production with a continued legacy of over 150 years of history.

 Innovation in the Bicycle Market

-Being the oldest makers of the bicycle, Columbia faced competition from companies like Shelby and Hoffman in the beginning of the 19th century.
+Being the oldest makers of the bicycle, Columbia faced competition from companies like Shelby and Hoffman at the beginning of the 19th century.
 Columbia took care of this building competition by making robust innovations in their bicycle designs and features.

 The introduction of ball bearing and hollow steel frame is attributed to Pope Manufacturing.
 These innovations in the design of Columbia bicycles gave a lightweight bicycle to the customers, which was easy to handle, and faster to move.